-$\beta \gamma = (135 MeV)/0.511 MeV = 264.2$
+$$\beta \gamma = (135 \, MeV)/0.511 \, MeV = 264.2$$

-Although the energy they would lose via ionization is small ~ 2.0 MeV cm/g, they should have lost a significant fraction of their energy via Bremstrahlung, $dE/dx = (-E/X_0)$ and the energy loss should have been proportional to their original energy, which according to the data shown in Fig. 17 was not the case for the category II of the penetrating particles.
+Although the energy they would lose via ionization is small ~ 2.0 MeV cm2/g, they should lose a significant fraction of their energy via Bremstrahlung, $dE/dx = (-E/X_0)$ and the energy loss should have been proportional to their original energy, which according to the data shown in Fig. 17 it did not happen for the category of the penetrating particles.

-Hence, Anderson and Neddermeyer claimed discovery of new particles which were neither electrons (or positrons) nor protons (they only particles known at the time).
+Hence, Anderson and Neddermeyer claimed discovery of new particles which were neither electrons (or positrons) nor protons (they only particles they knew then).
 Stevenson and Street followed up with their experiment shortly after them investigating the nature of these penetrating particles.